 When our school has decided to provide a pupil with SEN support, we will then formally update our SEND register and notify parents, although parents will have already been involved in forming the assessment of needs as outlined above.
 The teacher and the SENCO will agree in consultation with the parent and the pupil the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review.
-All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required.
+All teachers and support staff who work with the pupil will be made aware of Cambian Scarborough School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is out aim that all students fulfil their potential their needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required.
 This will also be recorded on our school's information system.
 The support and intervention provided will be selected to meet the outcomes identified for the pupil, based on reliable evidence of effectiveness, and will be provided by staff with sufficient skills and knowledge.
 Parents will be fully aware of the planned support and interventions and, where appropriate, plans will seek parental involvement to reinforce or contribute to progress at home.